Why should I have a hip replacement?

 Residual pain: In the majority of cases, hip replacement significantly improves pain and mobility; residual pain can occur and in most cases will resolve in time.

-Neurovasuclar injury: Very rare occurence of damage to vessels or nerves in the region of surgery.
+Neurovascular injury: Very rare occurrence of damage to vessels or nerves in the region of surgery.

 What happens after my hip replacement surgery?

 Exercise and mobility are an extremely important part of rehabilitation and require full patient participation for optimal recovery and outcome.
 You will commence physiotherapy with the aid of a walker if necessary, progressing onto crutches - crutches should be used for 3-6 weeks post-op.
 An inpatient physiotherapist will see you each day during your stay at the hospital, teaching you to climb stairs safely and giving advice on mobilising and hip 'at risk' positions.
 24 hours following surgery a routine check X-ray and blood test will be performed.
 Routine post-operative review with Mr Hoad-Reddick will be carried out at six weeks, three months, one year with an x-ray on arrival, three years with an x-ray on arrival and five years with an x-ray on arrival.
 Ultimately Mr Hoad-Reddick will decide on how many follow-up appointments will be required as some patient may have more or less than the routine amount.

 The majority of patients will be ready to return home three to four days post-surgery dependent upon wound healing and ability to mobilize safely once home.
 The nursing staff will advise on wound care and dressings.
 Mr Hoad-Reddick uses glue and a buried stitch; as such there are no stitches to be removed.
 For further information please downloadour wound care booklet.

 After being discharged you will be sent a clinic appointment by post.
 This will be with Mr Hoad-Reddick six weeks following surgery and a physiotherapy review the same day if possible.